 The Trip Planner

 - Know When to Turn Around & Go Back.
 Follow your knowledge, training, and gut instincts (the "sixth sense").
-If you are unsure about a traverse, a climb, a trail, exposure to weather--whatever--back off, live another day, and contemplate your alternatives.
-Select a different route; Pitch your tent and layover until the storm passes; Wait til morning when the river's water level is lower, before crossing, etc. Keep in mind, ignoring your "sixth sense" and pushing forward into a questionable situation might be challenging and macho, but it can also be called stupid and have deadly consequences.
-Remember, many of the climbers who've been killed on Everest were the victims of their own inability to turn around when their guts were telling them to do so.
+If you are unsure about a traverse, a climb, a trail, exposure to weather - whatever - back off, live another day, and contemplate your alternatives.
+Select a different route; Pitch your tent and layover until the storm passes; Wait til morning when the river's water level is lower, before crossing, etc. Keep in mind, ignoring your "sixth sense" and pushing forward into a questionable situation might be challenging and macho, but it can also be called stupid and have deadly consequences, for both you and your mates.
+Remember, many of the climbers who've been killed on Everest were the victims of their own inability to turn around when their gut was telling them to do so.

 Hyperthermia is also a problem.
 It can occur, mainly in hot, dry summer temperatures, when your internal body heat can't be released fast enough and you overheat.

 The Mountaineering First Aid book, suggested earlier, covers in detail, both hypo & hyperthermia.
 You can also go here for links which deal with both conditions:

 Links for Hypothermia & Hyperthermia